Steps of the eviction process in Georgia:

 Illegal Evictions in Georgia

-In Georgia, any of the below is illegal.
+In Georgia, there are a few different types of evictions that are illegal.
 If found liable, the landlord could be required to pay the tenant an amount equal to one month’s rent, plus $500, court costs, and reasonable attorneys’ fees.

 “Self-Help” Evictions